 Head Men's Basketball Coach

-The 2017-18 season is the fifth for Greg Neeley as the Head Men’s Basketball Coach at Piedmont College as the Indiana native returned to lead a program where he served as an assistant coach himself.
+The 2018-19 season is the sixth for Greg Neeley as the Head Men's Basketball Coach at Piedmont College.

 Neeley took over a men’s basketball program coming off a season that saw the Lions compete in just seven games as Piedmont was forced to cancel the remainder of the 2012-13 season following a series of injuries and player dismissals.
 Despite the unsuccessful end to the season prior to Neeley’s arrival, his turnaround of the men’s basketball program at Piedmont became crystal clear.